This post is also available in: Français (French)

 In Grenoble, an activist was buried under kilograms of Mail Order catalogues on a commercial public area

 Near Brisbane in Australia, mothers and their children covered bus-stop with sheets sewn together displaying slogans against advertising.

-Numerous workshop were organized in order to build capacities around advertising issues, tactics of resistance and organization of symbolic actions.
+Numerous workshops were organised in order to build local groups’ capacities around advertising issues, tactics of resistance and for organising of symbolic actions.

 According to Pascal Correas from France spokerperson of Subvertisers International,

 “There is a clear desire from citizens across the world to reclaim public space back from commercial pressures.
 This international mobilisation confirms that.
 We can not leave big companies to capture the visual cultures of our neighbourhoods for commercial purposes.
 In our streets, we would like to see art, hear messages for economic, social and climate justice, while never being forced to receive any commercial messages”.